Department of Safety & Emergency Management

 Joshua Poteete, Coordinator of Environmental Management

-Insurance and Risk Management administers the property and liability insurance program for all campuses of TCC.
+The Division of Insurance and Risk Management administers the property and liability insurance program for all campuses of TCC.

 We are responsible for obtaining and maintaining adequate insurance coverage for the College's diverse risks and for advising faculty, staff and student organizations of appropriate risk mitigation techniques.